bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

     Choice?

-Unless you know what you are doing, you should chose option 1 here.
+Unless you know what you are doing, you should choose option 1 here.
 At the very least, you need to build BokehJS the first time you set up your local development environment.